galaxyproject/galaxy-hub/src/tutorials/rb_rnaseq/index.md

 >|-----------------------------|
 >|![](/src/tutorials/rb_rnaseq/sashimi.png)|
 >|<small>**Figure 27.
 Sashimi plot in IGV**
-></small>|
+>Right Click on a feature to access the Sashimi plot in IGV. </small>|

 ### Performing differential expression analysis

-Using mapped reads produced by HISAT2 we will perform analysis of differential gene expression using HTSeq/DESeq2 pipeline.
+Using mapped reads produced by `HISAT2` we will perform analysis of differential gene expression using HTSeq/DESeq2 pipeline.

 #### Gene-based read counting with HTseq-count